argoproj/argo-events/api/event-source.md

 </td>
 <td>
 <p>
-Repository refers to GitHub repo name i.e. argo-events
+DeprecatedRepository refers to GitHub repo name i.e. argo-events
+Deprecated: use Repositories instead.
+Will be unsupported in v 1.6
 </p>
 </td>
 </tr>